segmentio/segment-docs/src/getting-started/04-full-install.md

 title: A full Segment implementation
 ---

-Before you start implementing from your tracking plan, let's review the Segment methods, and when you should use each.
+Before you start implementing from your tracking plan, let's review the Segment methods, what they do, and when you should use each.

 ## Segment methods in detail